-Ray Eames was known for her exquisite and critical eye, rare gift for color, and painstaking attention to detail.
+Ray Eames was known for her exquisite and critical eye, a rare gift for color, and meticulous attention to detail.
 She also had a technical aptitude for structure, leading to the creation of elegant, intuitive forms—both graphically and sculpturally.
 She first began developing these skills as early as age three when she started making paper dolls and fashion drawings.

 There were, however, instances in which Ray took center stage at the podium.
 In 1978, she gave a talk to the Japan American Cultural Association in Tokyo.
 The subject of her presentation, The Cultural Implications of Limited Resources, proved to be both relevant and prescient: The United States experienced its first energy crisis just one year later and, even today, continues to see headlines of a similar nature.

 The notes Ray drafted for her July 1978 lecture are below: